richlamdev/ansible-server-ubuntu/README.md

-# Ansible Playbook for configuring Ubuntu Desktop
+# Ansible Playbook for configuring Ubuntu Server (minimal)

 ## Introduction

-This is a collection of roles and configuarions I use for my Ubuntu desktop/laptop deployment.
+This is a collection of roles and configuarions I use for Ubuntu Server deployment.

-This Playbook is designed and tested for Ubunutu 24.04 LTS.
+This Playbook is designed and tested for Ubuntu Server 24.04.1 LTS.
 This playbook may not work on older versions of Ubuntu without modification.

 ## Requirements

 1) Basic knowledge of Ansible

-2) Ubuntu 24.04 (may work on other apt based distros with modification)
+2) Ubuntu Server 24.04.1 (may work on other apt based distros with modification)

 3) Software: ansible, git, openssh-server, vim-gtk3 (vim or vim-gtk3 is not strictly required, but is required if the vim role is executed)